 - the diet must be one of those specified in the legislation (see list below);

 - he/she must have been certified as in need of a specific diet either by a hospital consultant or a hospital registrar.
 Where the claim is in respect of an adult or an 18 to 22 year old qualified child who needs a gluten free diet, the diet may be prescribed by a General Practitioner.

 4. Diet Categories

-report by the Irish Nutrition and Dietetic Institute, all previous prescribed diets are now contained within four categories of diet.
+Following a comprehensive report by the Irish Nutrition and Dietetic Institute in 2006, all previous prescribed diets are now contained within four categories of diet.
 Diet Supplements may be awarded in respect of a person or his/her qualified adult or child/children, provided that the diet is one of those listed below:

 - low lactose, milk free diet,

 - gluten free diet,

 A child is considered to be a qualified child of the claimant if: they are under 18 years of age and are dependant on the claimant for financial support; OR they are over the age of 18 years and under the age of 22 years, are in full-time education and are dependant on the claimant for financial support.